It is a truth universally acknowledged that a single woman in possession of a good education must be in want of a rich

 Or so the world implied when, in May 2009, I celebrated my second graduation from Columbia University.
 This time I threw my cap into the air to the tune of a Master’s degree in Art History.
 A few months later, I was unemployed and facing an uncertain future.
 I packed my two diplomas into a cardboard box and did what every 20-something was loathe to do – give up an apartment in New York City and move to the suburbs.

 I’m a recently minted 30-something, part Carrie Bradshaw, part Elizabeth Bennett, part Bridget Jones, mostly myself.
-The #1 piece of advice people give me to help me navigate my way through early adulthood: “Find yourself a nice, rich husband.”
+The #1 piece of advice people gave me as I started to navigate my way through early adulthood: “Find yourself a nice, rich husband.”

 Surely, they had better advice to offer than that.